Jesús Chong

 Jesús Alberto Chong (born 7 January 1965) is a Mexican former professional boxer.
 He is a former Mexican National, NABF, and the WBO Light Flyweight Champion.

+Early life and amateur career

+Chong was born in Gómez Palacio, Durango, as one of 13 siblings.
+His father, Salvador, was a boxer and a football referee.
+Chong is of Chinese Mexican heritage.

+Chong fought close to 150 amateur fights.
+He failed to qualify for the 1988 Summer Olympics, which motivated him to turn pro.

 Professional career

-Chong, who is of Chinese Mexican heritage, made his professional debut on September 1, 1987.
+Chong made his professional debut on September 1, 1987.
 In just his 11th fight in 1990, he lost a close eight-round decision to future five-time champion Johnny Tapia.
 Later in that same year he won his first world title, the International Boxing Council (IBC) Championship against Francisco Montiel.
 In 1991, he lost to five-time champion Michael Carbajal by unanimous decision.